crmathieu/Turbix/readme.md

   _Introduction_

-  DUNIX is a library including a multitasking kernel.
+  TURBIX is a library including a multitasking kernel.
 The concepts provided are the same as those available on multitasking operating systems.
 This package enables the writing of multitasking applications in "C" language and binds them to the provided multitasking library.
 The result is a DOS executable that can run parallel tasks.

   A) TERMINOLOGY